fede2cr/playground_spool/README.md

 ## Parts
 - playground_spool_v1.stl: First prototype, it fits fine one some brands of spool, but not all
 - playground_spool_v2.stl: Second try.
 Bigger fillet in the bottom, 150mAph lipo battery pocket, reinforcement for the playground bumper.
 This version **is recommended**.
+- playground_spool_v3.stl: 3rd.
+Fillers in the battery slot for better fit, the playground bumper went up because I couldn't get it in with the previous version, and also the reinforcent went a bit down.

+## Instructions
-Print this parts **with support**, with the playground bumper facing up.
+1. Print this parts **with support** using a semi-flexible fillament, with the playground bumper facing up.
+2. Load the software into the Circuit Playground
+3. Put the Playground inside its bumper in the 3d printed piece, connect the battery and tuck in it's pocket
+4. Put the 3d printed part inside the fillament spool and start a new print
+5. Once either the print finishes, or there is an extruder malfunction, the Playground will detect loss of rotation (LOR) and beep to get your attention

 ### TODO
 - The battery can be tighter in the pocket